 The XRP network uses one address.
 There is a special field (destination tag, memo) to identify the payment, so no consolidation is required.
 All coins go to one address.

 FixedFloat charges a commission when exchanging funds, which includes the amount required to send coins and the amount that will be used to consolidate the client's funds.
-The amount to be consolidated is calculated per entrance.
+The amount to be consolidated is calculated per input.
 Its specific amount depends on the network load.

 How to save on fees on the Bitcoin network with consolidation?

-As mentioned earlier, the more entrances you have, the higher the fee for sending transactions from your wallet will be.
+As mentioned earlier, the more inputs you have, the higher the fee for sending transactions from your wallet will be.
 With the help of consolidation, you can reduce the fee.
 To do this, you can send the entire amount of your wallet to your own address.
 It is advantageous to do this during periods of low network load with a minimum fee (1 satoshi).
 The transaction will take a long time to confirm, but after that it will be possible to send coins without overpaying for the fee.

 Consolidation is worth doing, provided that you do not need to send BTC in the near future.
-Alternatively, you can consolidate only part of the entrances so that some of the funds remain intact.
+Alternatively, you can consolidate only part of the inputs so that some of the funds remain intact.